cakephp/docs/en/development/exceptions.rst

 In addition, the following framework layer exceptions are available, and will be thrown from a number of CakePHP core components:

+.. php:exception:: CakeException

+    Base exception class in CakePHP.
+All framework layer exceptions thrown by CakePHP will extend this class.

 .. php:exception:: MissingViewException

     The chosen view file could not be found.